hindu-comm/mail_stream_advaita-l/2017/03/Advaita_and_Madhyami/237__Praveen_R._Bhat.md

 > between the concept of sunyam and the concept of avidya nivrtti.
 >

-​I have trouble seeing what the author means with the last line; while the concepts of shUnya and avidyA being compared, why has he suddenly landed on concept of shUnya and concept of avidyA *nivRtti*?
+I have trouble seeing what the author means with the last line; while the concepts of shUnya and avidyA being compared, why has he suddenly landed on concept of shUnya and concept of avidyA *nivRtti*?